abevoelker/blog/source/_posts/2012-07-09-final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born.md

 2. Open a new terminal window and prepare to install a JRuby interpreter.
 Type `rvm requirements` and find the section "For JRuby, install the following:" and install all packages required.
-When that is finished, type `rvm install jruby-1.6.7`, which will download and install a JRuby interpreter.
-That isn't the newest version of JRuby, but one that I have been testing with and I know works.
+When that is finished, type `rvm install jruby-1.7.0`, which will download and install a JRuby interpreter.
 3. Create a gemset for containing the gems that we are going to install.
-Type `rvm use --create jruby-1.6.7@openedge-ruby`.
+Type `rvm use --create jruby-1.7.0@openedge-ruby`.
 This will also switch you into the new interpreter and gemset.

 ## Getting teh codez